 All you have to do to make this cookie dough in less than 10 minutes is to combine the wet ingredients to dry ingredients.
 First, add all the wet ingredients, at the same temperature, in a small bowl and beat for roughly 1 minute or until combined.

 Then, in another large mixing bowl, combine the dry ingredients.
 Finally, pour the wet ingredients into the dry ingredients and stir until the cookie dough forms.
-To convert this recipe into a keto pumpkin chocolate chip cookies recipe simply add 1/3 cup sugar-free dark chocolate chips into the batter.
+To convert this recipe into a keto pumpkin chocolate chip cookies recipe, simply add 1/3 cup sugar-free dark chocolate chips into the batter.

 Bake the cookies

 These cookies bake really fast, about 12 minutes on a greased baking rack covered with parchment paper.
-First, preheat oven to 350F (180C).
-Then, place the cookie ball onto the baking sheet and press each ball to roughly flatten into a thick cookie.
+First, preheat the oven to 350F (180C).
+Then, place the cookie ball onto the baking sheet and press each ball to roughly flatten it into a thick cookie.
 Bake until crispy and golden brown on the sides.

 Keto-friendly frosting options